About

 TIP: Try to drip off excess chocolate or you’ll end up with a large blob of chocolate around each egg.

-chocolate covered eggs on sheet pan
+chocolate covered peanut butter eggs on sheet pan

 Chill in Fridge